 Autumn vegetables and apple tray bake with cranberry, brie, thyme and walnuts

-Lunch or Main, serves 2Upgrade your tray bake by adding Autumn apples, melting brie and the surprisingly well matching addition of Cranberry Ketchup.
+Main or Starter, serves 2Upgrade your tray bake by adding Autumn apples, melting brie and the surprisingly well matching addition of Cranberry Ketchup.
 Served with Lowlander Autumn Ale it's Autumn on a tray and in a glass, we promise.

 - 4 large carrots, cut into bite size pieces